Bandog Traits, Personality and Behavior

 The American Bandogge is not the best choice for an inexperienced dog owner.
 He is large, strong, intelligent, active and protective.
-An American Bandogge needs a leader who can guide him with firmness and consistency and without using force or cruelty.
+A Bandog needs a leader who can guide him with firmness and consistency and without using force or cruelty.

 Early, frequent socialization is essential.
-Purchase an American Bandogge puppy from a breeder who raises the pups in the home and ensures that they are exposed to many different household sights and sounds, as well as people, before they go off to their new homes.
-Continue socializing your American Bandogge throughout his life by taking him to puppy kindergarten class, visits to friends and neighbors, and outings to local shops and businesses.
+Purchase a Bandogge puppy from a breeder who raises the pups in the home and ensures that they are exposed to many different household sights and sounds, as well as people, before they go off to their new homes.
+Continue socializing your Bandog throughout his life by taking him to puppy kindergarten class followed by basic obedience class, visits to friends and neighbors, and outings to local shops and businesses.
 This is the only way he can learn to be discriminating, recognizing what is normal and what is truly a threat.

 Begin training as soon as you bring your American Bandogge puppy home, while he is still at a manageable size.
 He is smart and trainable but has a mind of his own.
 A nothing-in-life-is-free program, requiring puppies to "work" for everything they get by performing a command before receiving meals, toys, treats or play, often works well with this breed.
 He also responds well to any type of positive reinforcement training using rewards such as praise, play and treats.

-The American Bandogge has a moderate activity level and needs a job to do, which can be anything from being your walking companion to daily training activities.
+The Band Dog Breed has a moderate activity level and needs a job to do, which can be anything from being your walking companion to daily training activities.
 Expect to walk him at least a mile daily, in addition to 20 minutes or so of training practice.
-If you're interested and talented at training, he can participate in such dog sports as agility, obedience and rally.
-American Bandogges can also have the potential to make great therapy dogs.
+If you're interested and talented at training, he can participate in dog sports such as agility, obedience and rally.

 Like any dog, American Bandogge puppies are inveterate chewers and because of their size can do a whole lot of damage.
 Don't give them the run of the house until they've reached trustworthy maturity.
-And keep your American Bandogge puppy busy with training, play and socialization experiences.
-A bored American Bandogge is a destructive American Bandogge.
+And keep your puppy busy with training, play and socialization experiences.
+A bored Bandog is a destructive Bandog.

 The American Bandogge should spend plenty of time with his family.
-Chaining an American Bandogge out in the yard and giving him little or no attention is not only cruel, it can also lead to aggression and destructive behavior
+Chaining him out in the yard and giving him little or no attention is not only cruel, it can also lead to aggression and destructive behavior.

-The American Bandogge has a smooth coat that sheds.
+The Bandog Breed has a smooth coat that sheds.
 Brush him at least once a week to remove dead hair and keep the skin and coat healthy.
-Clean the ears and trim the nails as needed, and bathe the American Bandogge on the rare occasions that he's dirty.
+Clean the ears and trim the nails as needed, and bathe him on the rare occasions that he's dirty.

 If your American Bandogge has facial wrinkles, it's important to keep them clean and dry.
 Wipe them out with a damp washcloth or baby wipe, dry the folds thoroughly, and apply baby powder or corn starch to help them stay dry.
 He may also do a little drooling, so be prepared to wipe his mouth after he eats or drinks.